Harris Huizingh

+Career

-On 29 April 1984, Huizingh made his debut in the first team for FC Groningen, during a 4–0 victory against Sparta Rotterdam.
-However, it was not until the season after when he was 22 years old did he get a permanent starting place in the 1985/86 season from trainer Han Berger.
+Huizingh was born in Ter Apel.
+On 29 April 1984, he made his debut in the first team for FC Groningen, during a 4–0 victory against Sparta Rotterdam.
+However, it was not until the season after when he was 22 years old did he get a permanent starting place in the 1985–86 season from trainer Han Berger.
 Thanks to his good technique, he quickly received the nickname The Wizard of Ter Apel.
 He made an impression during his first season, but to the surprise of many, Huizingh left for BV Veendam after that season.
 Berger's successor, Rob Jacobs, did not think Huizingh was good enough.